Gluten-Free Egg Pasta with Natural Flours

 GLUTEN-FREE EGG PASTA WITH NATURAL FLOURS (5)

-WARNING: consult the Italian Celiac Association guide and read the ingredients carefully to ensure they are free from gluten contamination.
+WARNING: consult the Italian Celiac Association manual and read the ingredients carefully, to ensure they do not contain gluten contamination.

 Xanthan gum should always be mixed with the flours, never added to liquids.

-Gluten-free dough needs to be well worked and resting is essential to make the sheet more manageable.
+The gluten-free dough needs to be well-kneaded, and resting is essential to make the sheet more manageable.

-Roll out little by little to avoid breaks and keep the remaining dough covered with plastic wrap.
+Roll out little by little to avoid breaking, and keep the remaining dough covered with cling film.

-Fresh pasta can be stored in the refrigerator for 24 hours covered.
+Fresh pasta keeps for 24 hours in the refrigerator, well covered.

 It can be frozen raw already portioned.